-A building pass-through allows access from one side of a building to another in a large development as an alternative to a street.
-As with a street, a pass-through should be designed to provide safe and enjoyable public passage.
-Active uses should be provided.
+A building pass-through allows access from one side of a building to another in a large development.
+A pass-through should be designed to provide safe and enjoyable public passage.

 3.11 Design a building pass-through to be inviting and in proportion to its associated building.